DHTMLX/docs-suite/docs/guides/datacollection/sorting_filtering_data.md

 ### Custom sorting

-You can also specify the `rule` attribute in a passed object instead of the default one and set a custom function for sorting.
+You can also specify the `rule` attribute in a passed object to set a custom function for sorting.
 For example:

 ~~~jsx
 grid.data.sort({